andsontan/xpiks/_posts/2015-01-03-how-to-use-xpiks-part-1.markdown

 You will learn how:

-- add images to flow
+- add artworks to flow
-- keyword images
+- keyword artworks
 - save XMP/IPTC metadata
-- upload images to selected microstocks
+- upload artworks to microstocks

 In this post you will learn how to add images for keywording or upload and to add keywords and other metadata to existing images.